Beautiful Perchten in Ebensee

 With these tips, your visit to the Schön Perchten in Ebensee will be a great experience

-After an hour, the last beautiful Perchten of Ebensee disappear just as they came - with great noise.
-Then the onslaught of spectators begins on the inns and restaurants of the city.
-Anyone who has not reserved a table for that has been unlucky.
-Therefore, we recommend that you order a table in one of the city's restaurants right when you reserve the hotel.
-Or does it like us: we had a late lunch, but waived dinner.
-In addition, we could eat in peace, without spoiling this great experience with long waits for food.
-However, we observed hotel guests who did not get a table for dinner anymore, because the entire restaurant was fully booked.
+After an hour, the last Schön Perchten disappear from Ebensee just as they came - with a lot of noise.
+After that, the onslaught of spectators begins on the town's inns and restaurants.
+If you haven't reserved a table for this, you're out of luck.
+We therefore recommend that you reserve a table in one of the town's restaurants when you book your hotel.
+Or do as we did: We had a late lunch, but skipped dinner.
+This also meant we could eat in peace without spoiling this great experience with long waits for the food.
+However, we observed hotel guests who couldn't get a table for dinner because the entire restaurant was fully booked.

 For overnight stay we recommend the Gasthof zur Post directly on the main road, a country hotel (three stars) in the center.
 The Glöckler run directly in front of the hotel on the main street.
 That's why you have only a few steps to go to see them.
 Good when crowds move through the place.
 However, if the afternoon meal is not enough, you can get a warm liver sausage at the inn.